cisagov/manage.get.gov/docs/developer/README.md

 [Disable Content-Security-Policy extension](https://chrome.google.com/webstore/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden)
 and activate it for the page you'd like to test.

-Note - you will have to hot refresh on a given page after activating the extension.
+Note - refresh after enabling the extension on a page but before clicking ANDI.

 ### Accessibility Scanning